microsoft/react-native-windows/.github/ISSUE_TEMPLATE/react-native-windows--vnext--bug-report.md

 (Write what happened.
 Add screenshots!)

-### react-native run-windows --logging
+### npx react-native run-windows --logging

 <!--
-  If you see build failure on `react-native run-windows`, please try again with 'react-native run-windows --logging' and provide the output.
+  If you see build failure on `npx react-native run-windows`, please try again with 'npx react-native run-windows --logging' and provide the output.
 -->

 ### Reproducible Demo